sglasman/puzma/README.md

 GRID TYPE { GRID PROPERTIES }
 ```

-The currently implemented grid types are `RectangleGrid` and `SudokuGrid`.
+The currently implemented grid types are `RectangleGrid`, `SudokuGrid` and `SlitherlinkGrid`.
 A grid property is a property name separated by a colon from a property value (for example, `height: 5`).
 Grid properties must be separated by commas.
 A `RectangleGrid` must have the grid properties `height` and `width` specified, giving the dimensions of the grid in cells.
 The other implemented grid property is `gridsize`, the side length of a grid cell in pixels, which defaults to 36 if not specified.

 The shortest legal Puzma program is
 ```